-- Do not pin your boutonniere pinned on your lapel – not only will it leave holes in the fabric, but they have an unfortunate tendency to sag.
+- Do not pin your boutonniere on your lapel – not only will it leave holes in the fabric, but they have an unfortunate tendency to sag.
 Use your buttonhole and a loop on the back of your lapel instead.

 - Make sure the heels and tips of your leather-soled dress shoes well maintained and are kept in regular polish.
 If you bring your shoes to the cobbler on time, it will be less expensive, and your shoes will last much longer.

-- When wearing a suit, make sure to always wear over-the-calf socks, since nobody wants to see your hairy legs.
+- When wearing a suit, make sure always to wear over-the-calf socks, since nobody wants to see your hairy legs.

 - If your shirt collar has a tendency to curl, wear collar stays.

-- If you wear a hat – which is great – take it off when you are inside, unless you are at an airport or a similarly public place.
+- If you wear a hat – which is great – take it off when you are inside unless you are at an airport or a similarly public place.
 At places of worship, different rules apply.